Some Primary Care Physicians Ask Why They Still Can't Offer COVID Vaccine To Patients

 EAST ORANGE, N.J.
 (CBSNewYork) — President Joe Biden is in a race against time, pushing to get more Americans vaccinated by July 4.

-This comes as some local doctors ask why they’re still waiting to be able to give vaccines to their patientsREAD MORE: First 10 Winners Of New York State COVID Vaccine College Scholarship Raffle Announced
+This comes as some local doctors ask why they’re still waiting to be able to give vaccines to their patientsREAD MORE: Ride-Share Companies Uber And Lyft Jacking Up Prices In NYC -- And Experts Say It May Get Worse Before It Gets Better

 In an all-out push to end the pandemic, the president is calling June a month of action, setting a goal to get 70% of adults at least one dose of the COVID vaccine by July 4.